- Blog Categories

 Here’s how upGrad supports your programming journey.

-- Full Stack Development Course: Master the art of building dynamic applications using Java for the back end and React for the front end.
+- Full Stack Development Courses: Master the art of building dynamic applications using Java for the back end and React for the front end.

 - Job-Ready Full Stack Developer: Become proficient in both front-end and back-end development with a detailed curriculum that includes key technologies like Java, React, and JavaScript.

-- Java Object-oriented Programming: Establish a strong foundation in Java with a focus on object-oriented principles, which are crucial for back-end development.
+- Java Object-oriented Programming Free Course: Establish a strong foundation in Java focusing on object-oriented principles, which are crucial for back-end development.

 - JavaScript Basics from Scratch: Strengthen your programming skills with JavaScript and explore essential web development concepts to create interactive applications.